 It depends on the type of business you own.
 If you have a seasonal business that has highs and lows in sales and activity, you may decide you want to have your business fiscal year be the end of the quarter after the activity has ended.
 This makes it easier to see how your business has done for the year.

 Your fiscal year is primarily used for tax purposes.
-The IRS has a special term called "fiscal year taxpayers."
-This type of tax filer files on a fiscal year basis, rather than a calendar year basis.
-Partnerships, corporations, and S corporations may have a fiscal year-end that's different from the calendar year-end.
+Some types of businesses file their income taxes on a fiscal year basis, rather than a calendar year basis.

 Do I Have to Have a Specific Fiscal Year, by Law?

-Your business can have any fiscal year you want, depending on your business type (see below).
+Your business can have any fiscal year you want, depending on your business type, as described above.
 But it's almost impossible to have NO fiscal year because the IRS will ask you for this date.

 Generally, anyone can adopt the calendar year as their tax year.
 However, if any of the following apply, you must adopt the calendar year:

-Your present tax year does not qualify as a fiscal year; or
+- Your present tax year does not qualify as a fiscal year.

-Companies that do most of their business in the summer might choose a September 30 year end.
-If your business does a lot of work with the U.S. government, you might choose a September 30 year-end to coincide with the federal government's year-end.
+Some examples: Companies that do most of their business in the summer might choose a September 30 year-end.
+If your business does a lot of work with the U.S. government, you might choose a September 30 year-end to coincide with the federal government's fiscal year-end.
 If your business does most of its selling during the holidays, you might choose December 31.

-How Do I Change My Company's Fiscal Year?
+How Do I Change My Company's Fiscal Year or Tax Year?

 Since a fiscal year is an internal matter, your business can make changes in the fiscal year according to your corporate by-laws, any partnership or LLC agreements, or by other means (consult your legal advisor).